WordPress/gutenberg/packages/components/src/tools-panel/tools-panel/README.md

-# ProgressiveDisclosurePanel
+# ToolsPanel

 <div class="callout callout-alert">
 This feature is still experimental.
 “Experimental” means this is an early implementation subject to drastic and breaking changes.
 </div>
 <br />
 These panels provide progressive discovery options for their children.
 For